thexmanxyz/systemd-downgrades/README.md

 - **systemd-229-4ubuntu-21.11** or
 - **systemd-229-4ubuntu-21.10**

+**Important:** The issue was fixed with the latest Armbian kernel release.
+So the script is not necessary anymore but can still be used for systemd or package downgrades.
+For more information on the fix [see this post](https://forum.armbian.com/topic/9289-ssh-not-working-after-upgrade-orange-pi-lite-armbian_ubuntu_xenial/?do=findComment&comment=71410).

 ## Reason
 With the release of **systemd-229-4ubuntu-21.9** and **>=systemd-229-4ubuntu-21.15** some services are no longer starting up correctly because the volatile path creation handled by **systemd-tmpfiles-setup** doesn't create all the necessary paths required by some services (e.g. OpenVPN, SSH, DNSMasq, Lighttpd, ...).